vistorian/vistorian.github.io/networknarratives.md

 comparison (e.g., k-means with different values for k) and shown on different slides (e.g., one slide per value of k).

-## Centrality Exploration explores nodes based on different
+## Centrality Exploration

-centrality measures (e.g., degree or betweenness).
+This walkthrough explores nodes based on different centrality measures (e.g., degree or betweenness).
 For exam- ple, we compute the node with the Highest centrality for both Betweenness centrality and Closeness centrality.
 Possible extensions